chemeng444/chemeng444.github.io/ASE/Transition_States/README.md

 In a FBL calculation, you provide an initial state, then, you iteratively decrease the distance between the two atoms and optimize the geometry of the entire structure while keeping the bond length fixed.
 This will approximate the minimum energy pathway (MEP) between the initial and final states.
 Since we are iteratively decreasing the distance, our input in this case would correspond to the *final* state in our N<sub>2</sub> dissociation reaction.
 We then fix the bond length between the two N\* atoms that are required to come together and form a bond.
 We are thus calculating the reverse reaction: 2N\* → N<sub>2</sub> + 2\*.
 Follow the [`fbl.py`](fbl.py) script to determine the transition state for the dissociative adsorption of N<sub>2</sub> on your metal.
 The script requires an initial state and a specification of the two atoms whose distance is to be fixed (the two N* atoms).

+When deciding which of your 2N\* states to include, you should consider all fully dissociated states within 0.5 eV of the lowest energy configuration, to ensure that you have found the lowest possible barrier.
+Note that we want to find the barrier for N<sub>2</sub> dissociation, so any configuration you found that is not dissociated (N<sub>2</sub>\* rather than 2N\*) should be ignored.

 ```python
 atom1=12
 atom2=13